Calgary School: Firewall Letter

-In May 2018, Cooper, Flanagan, Knopff and Morton were awarded the "Tax Fighter Award" by the Canadian Taxpayers Federation.
+In May 2018, Cooper, Flanagan, Knopff and Morton were awarded the "TaxFighter Award" by the Canadian Taxpayers Federation.
 In his introduction, Mark Milke described the Calgary School by its four original members, Cooper, Flanagan, Knopff and Morton.
 Milke described the Calgary School's "driving idea" through the lens of Tom Flanagan's perspective, influenced by the Austrian economist Friedrich Hayek.
 Hayek said that "spontaneous order arises when people are left to spontaneously order themselves ...
 We do not require the state to help organize us."

 In 2020, Barry Cooper, who founded the climate change denying NGO Friends of Science in 2002, submitted a commissioned report to Alberta Premier Jason Kenney's Public Inquiry into Anti-Alberta Energy Campaigns.
 In his report, Cooper said "The apocalyptic rhetoric of so much current environmental discourse is unlikely to end anytime soon.
 The evocation of an apocalypse has been part of Western political symbolism since the book of Daniel in the Hebrew bible."
 Cooper has been associated with the Calgary School since its inception.